vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/core/testing-in-isolated-appdomains.md

 1. Tests that run in isolated app domains will take longer to run due to the overhead of loading and unloading an app domain to support test execution.

-2. The concept of app domains is being depricated in .NET Core.
+2. The concept of app domains is being deprecated in .NET Core.
 For this reason, test projects must target full framework for the runtime.

 The best medicine for the above is a refactor to eliminate the anti-pattern of static property access from instance classes.
-If such a refactor is not an option, the above tradeoffs may be wortwhile in exchange for better test coverage.
+If such a refactor is not an option, the above tradeoffs may be worthwhile in exchange for better test coverage.

 ## Overview